HazelGriffith/MAJMAR_DEVS/README.md

 RUNNING TESTS

-From the bin folder open a terminal and run the executable with a single number indicating which test you want to run
+From the bin folder open a terminal and run the executable with a single number indicating which test you want to run.
+Currently, there are only 2 different tests each.

 Example: ./FILTER_LOC_TEST 2